nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests to add a task to a group.
 2. TABS displays that the task is successfully added.

+&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;Use case ends.
+Use case ends.

 **Extensions:**

-2a.
+&nbsp;&nbsp;
+1a.
 The group specified is not found in TABS.

-&nbsp;&nbsp;&nbsp;&nbsp;2a1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1a1.
 TABS terminates the operation by the user.

+&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;Use case ends.
+Use case ends.

 ### UC17: Group removal of task

 **MSS**

 1. User requests to remove a task from a group.
-2. TABS searches for the group.
-3. TABS displays that the task is successfully removed.
+2. TABS displays that the task is successfully removed.

+&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;Use case ends.
+Use case ends.

 **Extensions:**

-2a.
+&nbsp;&nbsp;
+1a.
 The group specified is not found in TABS.

-&nbsp;&nbsp;&nbsp;&nbsp;2a1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1a1.
 TABS terminates the operation by the user.

+&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;Use case ends.
+Use case ends.

-3a.
+&nbsp;&nbsp;
+1a.
 The person does not have the specified task.

-&nbsp;&nbsp;&nbsp;&nbsp;3a1.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+1a1.
 TABS moves on to the next person in the group.

+&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;Use case ends.
+Use case ends.

 ### UC18: Group assignment of tag